pitermarx/pitermarx.github.io/content/posts/2025/05/jesus-the-cloud-rider/index.md

 “And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and supplication.
 They will look on me, the one they have pierced, and they will mourn for him as one mourns for an only child, and grieve bitterly for him as one grieves for a firstborn son.
 On that day the weeping in Jerusalem will be as great as the weeping of Hadad Rimmon[^2] in the plain of Megiddo.
 The land will mourn, each clan by itself
 {{< /bible >}}

 John tells us that the One who was pierced — Jesus — will be seen by the inhabitants of Jerusalem on the “Day of the Lord.”
-Each family will mourn, recognizing the pierced king, just as they mourned Josiah who was pierced by an arrow in the valley of Megiddo ({{< biblink "2 Chr 35:23" NIV >}}).
+Each family will mourn, recognizing the pierced king, just as they mourned Josiah who was pierced by an arrow in the valley of Megiddo ({{< biblink "2 Chr 35:23" "NIV" >}}).
 The same God who was pierced in Zechariah is now identified with Jesus.

 [^2]: Though there is no consensus about what Hadad-Rimmon refers to, one possibility, supported by Jerome’s testimony, is that it is a town near Megiddo, where King Josiah was struck by an arrow.

 ## The First and the Last

 Now we are confronted with a declaration full of divine names: “I am the Alpha and the Omega, the Beginning and the End,” says the Lord, “who is and who was and who is to come, the Almighty.” ({{< biblink "Rev 1:8" "NKJV">}}).
 At first, we might think this refers to God the Father.
-However, Jesus clarifies by saying: “I am the First and the Last” ({{< biblink "Rev 1:17" NIV >}}), directly echoing Jehovah in the Old Testament.
+However, Jesus clarifies by saying: “I am the First and the Last” ({{< biblink "Rev 1:17" "NIV" >}}), directly echoing Jehovah in the Old Testament.

-In Isaiah, God declares: “I am the first and I am the last, and besides Me there is no god” ({{< biblink "Isa 44:6" NIV >}}; cf. {{< biblink "isa 48:12" NIV >}}).
+In Isaiah, God declares: “I am the first and I am the last, and besides Me there is no god” ({{< biblink "Isa 44:6" "NIV" >}}; cf. {{< biblink "isa 48:12" "NIV" >}}).
 This was an exclusive claim of YHWH.
-Lest there be any doubt, at the end of Revelation we read: “I am the Alpha and the Omega, the First and the Last, the Beginning and the End”  ({{< biblink "Rev 22:13" NIV >}}).
+Lest there be any doubt, at the end of Revelation we read: “I am the Alpha and the Omega, the First and the Last, the Beginning and the End”  ({{< biblink "Rev 22:13" "NIV" >}}).
 The speaker is Jesus (v.
 16).

 The lines between God the Father and God the Son become more blurred, challenging simplistic interpretations.
 John is not merely presenting Jesus as divine — he is presenting Him as fully sharing the identity of the God of Israel.
 This tension led to major theological debates in the early Church.
 Heresies like Arianism (Jesus as a created being), Docetism (Jesus wasn’t human), Nestorianism (a human Jesus inhabited by God), and Modalism (Jesus as a “mode” of God) were all rejected.
 Trinitarianism emerged as the response, supported by passages like Isaiah 48:16, where God says: